Channel Type Recognition in Wireless Communications: A Deep Learning Approach: Conclusion

 \section{Conclusion}

-In this work, we have proposed two novel WCT determination algorithms leveraging deep learning techniques, where the original WCT determination problem is formulated as a classification problem with single or multiple tasks.
-Simulation results show that the proposed algorithms can determine the WCT instantaneously with high accuracy, thus saving a large amount of time and energy spent on trial and error to characterize the WCT in field tests and deployment for next-generation wireless systems.
+In this paper, we have put forth two new and practical WCT recognition algorithms leveraging deep learning techniques, where the original WCT determination problem is formulated as a classification problem with single or multiple tasks.
+Simulation results show that the proposed algorithms can determine the WCT instantaneously with high accuracy, and yield satisfactory BLER values and throughput, while outperforming the random WCT selection baseline scheme.
+The proposed WCT recognition methods can save a large amount of time and energy spent on trial and error to characterize the WCT in field tests and deployment for next-generation wireless systems.